kencoelhoo-source/Builder-brief/README.md

 2. Record the first minute as a citizen uploading a real synthetic screenshot, then use the second minute to explain the design, mock boundaries, and Codex contribution.
 3. Consider moving the simulated sign-in off the emergency path.
 The current code requires sign-in before Report, which adds friction for the exact user Kavach is meant to serve.
 4. Test the real upload path on a phone, including an unreadable image.
 The reviewer should see an editable or empty field, never an invented UTR.
-5. Keep the 1930 call and official NCRP submission visible in the demo.
+5. Keep the 1930 National Cybercrime Helpline call and official NCRP submission visible in the demo.
 Kavach is a preparation and handoff layer, not a replacement for either.

 ## Research sources